 Department Of Public Safety

-Starting Fall 2022, the College will be issuing parking permits and collecting parking fees.
-Visitors to campus should observe restricted parking areas, such as those reserved for staff or persons with disabilities, and violators are subject to enforcement.
+In Spring 2023, the College will not be issuing parking permits or collecting parking fees.
+Visitors to campus should still observe restricted parking areas, such as those reserved for staff or persons with disabilities, and violators are subject to enforcement.

 About the Department of Public Safety